OceanTran999/THM-PWN101/pwn108/README.md

 ![holidays](https://github.com/OceanTran999/THM-PWN101/assets/100577019/a2da49fd-cea5-4a5e-97f2-4e8e0a83f13b)

-There're 2 vulnerabilities in this challenge, the first is the format string vulnerability in `line 20` and the second is the buffer overflow in `line 16`.
+there is a format string vulnerability in `line 20`.
 Running the program we can see that our first input is at 10th position in the stack.

 ![run1](https://github.com/OceanTran999/THM-PWN101/assets/100577019/c788daaf-2feb-45d0-8e9d-4dd219430a4f)